harshb/harshb.github.io/_posts/2019-10-05-kaifi-aurat.md

 >
 >Arise my dear, come walk with me
 >
->You who were once  satisfied with senseless toys in fashion
+>You who were once  satisfied with toys of latest fashion
 >
->You who were once melted by the heated pants  of passion
+>You who were once melted by the heated breaths of passion
 >
 >You who, as soon as you tried to progress, would slip  and fall on your face
 >